 The Latin Committee agrees to mark as internal the examinations of upper-level undergraduate students in the Mediaeval Studies programme at St. Michael’s College.
 For more details, see the exam assessment policies.

 Examinations at both Levels One and Two are set twice yearly, in September (on the Wednesday and Friday immediately after Labour Day) and in April (on the Monday and Wednesday after classes end in Toronto, usually the second week in April).
 For dates, please see the exam schedule.
 Examinations are held from 1:00 p.m. to 4:00 p.m.
 (EDT).
 External candidates should take them at the same time or at a time that overlaps with the Toronto time-slot.

 The examination process is anonymous.
 Each candidate will be assigned an anonymity code.
 The anonymity code should appear on the top right corner of each answer sheet.
-The answer paper should not bear the name of the candidate or the home university.
-The supervisor should send a fax of the script immediately (416-978-8294) and mail the original (by regular mail, postmarked on the same day that the examination is taken).
+The answer paper should not bear the name of the candidate or any other identifying information.

 Notification of Results

 Notification of results will be sent out as soon as possible, directly to the candidate and also (if requested) to the candidate’s university department.
 In the case of successful candidates, we will issue a `Statement of Proficiency’ indicating the level of competence, as described above.
 In the case of unsuccessful candidates, we may be able to indicate major areas needing attention: scripts will be returned, so that the candidate may (and we strongly advise this) go over the examination with a qualified Latinist.
 We regret that we cannot entertain appeals or enter into discussions of individual papers.